 - Elephant Cut off Points will be executed if there is an eminent threat, This will be for a distance not exceeding 3km.
-Elephant cut offs will be explicitly executed by the Race Director. - In such an event : - Riders will be required to be transported in their RSV (Race Support Vehicle) - Race timing will be adjusted based on the average speed maintained till Elephant cut off point
+Elephant cut offs will be explicitly executed by the Race Director. - In such an event : - Riders will be required stop the ride till such threat is over - Race timing will be adjusted based on the average speed maintained till Elephant cut off point

-Potential Elephant Crossing points for Cut Off (Bakamuna Elahera, Buttala, Thanamalwila etc).
-These areas of the route needs to be passed with extreme care with the careful support of the RSV (In an unexpected elephant risk, respective RSV will transport riders for a distance not exceeding 3km to help pass the compromised road stretch by informing Race HQ)
+Potential Elephant Crossing points for Cut Off (Buttala, Lahugala).
+These areas of the route needs to be passed with extreme care and any such threat needs to be informed to Race HQ.